ForestAdmin/documentation/reference-guide/actions/create-and-manage-smart-actions/README.md

 {% tab title="Laravel" %}
 On our Live Demo, the collection `Customer` has a Smart Action `Generate invoice`.
 In this use case, we want to download the generated PDF invoice after clicking on the action.
 To indicate a Smart Action returns something to download, you have to enable the option `download`.

-{% hint style="warning" %}
-Don’t forget to expose the `Content-Disposition` header in the CORS configuration (as shown in the code below) to be able to customize the filename to download.
-{% endhint %}

 {% code title="app/Models/Customer.php" %}
 ```php